rowebyrowe/n8n-nodes-doc-filler/README.md

 - `fields`: An array of objects, each containing:
   - `key`: The field's key.
   - `type`: The type of the field (e.g., textfield, checkbox, radiogroup, dropdown).
+  - `maxLength`: Maximum allowed character length if the field is a textfield.

 ### Example Output